anu-bazar/anu-bazar/README.md

 ## 👩🏻‍💻 About me

-Hello, my name is Anu 👋🏻 I'm a bioinformatician and software engineer!
+Hello, my name is Anu 👋🏻 I'm a bioinformatician/software dev!

 ---